SteCiu01/DAX-Filtering-and-Data-Modelling/DAX-Codes/Filter-by-Measures/README.md

 ## Situation

 Have you ever had a situation where you have a visual (e.g., a Matrix) with some categorical data (customer hierarchy) and a value (customer’s position), and had to dynamically filter only for those customers with a position within a range?

 This is possible using the Power BI default filter pane; however, it is not so immediate if you want to do this using slicers.
 Here, we are going to see how to quickly set this up.

 ## 0 - Starting point

 <img width="50%"  alt="image" src="https://github.com/user-attachments/assets/ad264200-3bc1-47d5-9009-d0abd652fd06" />
 <br><br>

 In the image above, there is our visual, and we want to set up a slicer that will let users decide which customers to keep in the visual based on a range of the Customer Total Position of their choice.

-For example, let’s imagine we want to keep only customers with a positive position; therefore, we would want to have in the visual only customers with Parent_IDs P4 and P1.
+Requirement: we **want to keep only customers (at parent level) with a positive position**; therefore, we would want to have in the visual only customers with Parent_IDs P4 and P1.

 ## 1 - Create 2 Tables (not connected to the data model) to use in the Slicers